 There are no quantity discounts.
 Fees are the same for everyone.
 Small businesses are welcome.

 Tires are de-rimmed and sheared into several pieces.
 The pieces are disposed properly and the rims are recycled.

+No rain dates.
 Collections are held rain or shine.

 Independence Conservancy will provide:

-Tire shear/de-rimming machine, operating crew and liability insurance.
+Equipment: Tire shear/de-rimming machine, operating crew and liability insurance.

-Host municipalities are asked to provide:
+Host municipalities must provide:

-Volunteer access to township facilities for restrooms, lunch and shelter from severe weather.
+Restrooms: Volunteer access to township facilities for restrooms, lunch and shelter from severe weather.

-Lunch and drinks for about 12 volunteers (convenient foods like pizza or hoagies).
+Food: Lunch and drinks for about 12 volunteers (convenient foods like pizza or hoagies).

-A township employee or supervisor present from 8 AM to 1 PM on collection day in case the tire shear crew needs help with moving trucks or equipment at the collection site.
+Staff: A township employee or supervisor present from 8 AM to 1 PM on collection day in case the tire shear crew needs help with moving trucks or equipment at the collection site.